Church fundraising ideas

 Plant sale

 Ask your green-thumbed community members to grow their best seedlings and plants for a future plant sale to raise much-needed funds.
-Or, send a sponsorship proposal to your favorite plant nursery with the goal of signing them as your event sponsor or partner.
+Or, send a sponsorship proposal to a local plant nursery to sign on as your event sponsor or partner.

 One for one pledge